-You will explore language, literature, politics and religion in the interdisciplinary course of study.
-You will find courses as diverse as Islam and Modernity in South Asia and Principles of Geoscience: Geology of Human Events in North Africa and the Middle East.
+You will explore language, literature, politics and religion in an interdisciplinary course of study, choosing from courses as diverse as Islam and Modernity in South Asia and Principles of Geoscience: Geology of Human Events in North Africa and the Middle East.

 A graduate’s progress: the path to law school

 Redwan Saleh ’13, who majored in government and minored in Middle Eastern and Islamic world studies, works as a corporate legal assistant in a Manhattan law firm.
 Longer term, he plans to earn a law degree and work to promote civil rights nationally or internationally.
 His Hamilton College professors and his study abroad, he says, inspired his aspirations and passions.More >>